This information was last updated February, 2021.

 Am I entitled to a forbearance on my mortgage because I have a COVID-19 related hardship?

-The federal CARES Act only requires mortgage servicers to offer payment forbearances for federally-backed mortgage loans, meaning loans insured or owned by the FHA, VA, USDA Fannie Mae or Freddie Mac.
+The federal CARES Act only requires mortgage servicers to offer payment forbearances for government-backed mortgage loans, meaning loans insured or owned by the FHA, VA, USDA Fannie Mae or Freddie Mac.
 (CARES Act § 4022.)
 If you have one of these types of loans and you are experiencing a hardship that is directly or indirectly related to the COVID-19 crisis, you can request a six month payment forbearance from your mortgage servicer.
 If the crisis and your hardship are continuing at the end of the first six months, you may be able to request and receive an extension of another six months.
+(Borrowers with government-backed mortgages who are already in forbearance may be eligible for additional extensions at the end of twelve months.)
 The mortgage company is not allowed to charge late fees or other charges because of the forbearance.
 A forbearance postpones your responsibility to make payments while you are experiencing hardship, but does not excuse those payments completely.
 Different solutions may be available for you to deal with those missed payments at the end of the forbearance, depending on the type of mortgage you have and your financial situation.